InvertGames/uFrame.Documentation/pages/execution-order.md

 `Start()` is responsible for loading the uFrame Kernel.
 You can override the `KernelLoading()` method to execute custom code before the kernel starts loading and the `KernelLoaded()` to execute custom code after the kernel finish loading.

+After the kernel is loaded, a `SceneAwakeEvent` is published.

 ## uFrame Kernel

 ![](http://i.imgur.com/L5CC8q8.png)